LukePappa/Ourism/text.md

-Every particle of existence subjectively experiences a world-branch in which it attains everlasting union with God, the eternal and infinite creator and sustainer of the universe, who is pure being.
-To know Him, be.
+The universe comprises individuals who each subjectively experience a timeline in which they attain the highest state of being: a calm and relaxed awareness.
+To obtain this state, do not impose misery upon yourself.